hamidadelyar/fsm-chat/README.md

         id: "howOld",
         response: {
             messages: [
-            "I'm current 24 years old",
-            "what else do you want to know?"
+                "I was born in December 1994, I will let you do the math!", "what else do you want to know?"
             ],
             buttons: [
                 {